What is Dental Bonding?

-Contact our staff for more information about our dental bonding services, insurance-billing information, or to learn more about Tanty Family Dental, the best comprehensive dental clinic in Waukesha, New Berlin, Pewaukee, Brookfield, Wales, and throughout Waukesha County
+Contact our dental staff for more information about our dental bonding services, and insurance-billing information, or to learn more about Tanty Family Dental, the best comprehensive dental clinic in Waukesha, New Berlin, Pewaukee, Brookfield, Wales, and throughout Waukesha County

 Dental Bonding FAQs

 When should I get a dental bond?

 Dental bonding works best for teeth that sustained minor injuries but have not yet started decaying.
 They can be used to close the space between two teeth.
 Dental bonds can change the shape of a tooth for cosmetic purposes and can improve the appearance of discolored teeth.
-You may want to talk to us to get an official diagnosis if you are thinking about dental bonding but are unsure about if you need them.
+You may want to talk to us to get an official diagnosis if you are thinking about dental bonding but are unsure if you need them.

 How long does a dental bond last?